JorgeNustes/gbjl-probability/README.md

 ## Usage

-See `GBdistribution.ipynb` to see an example of how to use the `gbjl-probability` package.
+Open `GBdistribution.ipynb` to see an example of how to use the `gbjl-probability` package.

 ## License